 3rd Position Blues Harp – An Introduction

-When we first take up the diatonic harp, we’re on a mission from God.
+When we first pick up a diatonic harp, we’re on a mission from God.
 Nothing, but nothing’s going to get in our way.
-In rapid order we buy some cheap shades, a big hat and set off on a crusade to find that sound.
+In short order we buy some cheap shades and a big old hat, then we embark on a crusade to capture that sound.
 You know the one.
-It goes da DA da da and fits in your briefcase.
+It fits in your pocket and goes da DAH da da.

-We raid every jacket pocket in the house and dredge the sofa for loose change.
-Then we invest our accumulated capital in a used copy of Play Like Walter in Ten Minutes while bidding for an entry level harp with a fancy name.
+We raid the wardrobe, car glove compartment and every drawer for loose change, and then plunder the sofa.
+Then we invest our accumulated swag in a used copy of Play Like Walter in Ten Minutes, while bidding on ebay for a second hand entry level harp with a fancy name like Sonny Boy’s Special or Blues Howler.

-On another track, the dude starts blowing chromatic for heaven’s sake.
-And Sugar Blue’s version of Help Me sounds more complex than Sonny Boy II‘s.
+On another track, a dude starts blowing chromatic for heaven’s sake.
+And Sugar Blue’s version of Help Me sounds way more more complex than Sonny Boy II’s original.
 In fact we’ve never heard harp like it.
 William Clarke, Charlie Musselwhite, Gary Primich and George Harmonica Smith… They’re all at it!
 What’s going on?
-3rd position, that’s what.
+Third position, that’s what.

 3rd position in a nutshell

 So here’s everything you need to know about 3rd position in three paragraphs.
 Every good blues harp player should be able to play blues in 3rd position.
-Occasionally it’s called slant harp.
+Occasionally it’s called double-cross or slant harp.
 But not often.
-Occasionally you’ll hear mention of the Dorian Mode.
-Don’t let this distract you just yet.
-While 2nd position playing normally starts and ends in draw two, in 3rd you normally start and end in draw four.
-You could start and end an octave lower in draw one, but while this is important, it’s going to get messy right nowStacks Of Harps, so we’ll save it for later.
-Theoretically there’s also draw eight, but you’ll tie yourself in knots up there.
-Leave it be.
-And avoid draw holes three and seven, they’re not safe.
+Occasionally you’ll hear mention of the Dorian Mode and Circle of Fifths; add these to your to do list, but don’t let them distract you just yet.
+While 2nd position playing starts and ends in draw two, 3rd starts and ends in draw four.
+Normally.
+You could start and end an octave lower or higher, and this is important, but it’s going to overload you at the moment.
+Add this to your to do list also.
+Finally, leave draw three and seven alone for now.

-3rd position sounds great in some situations and lousy in others.
-Learn to use it wisely.
-3rd position nearly always fits a Funk groove because both share jazz qualities.
-Blow hole five has a real blue note feel.
-When you start out, 3rd position feels weird.
-You will be tempted to run back into the welcoming arms of cross harp (holes two and six).
-Resist.
-Be disciplined and stay with the plan.
+Learn to recognise the signature sound of third position by ear.
+And know that 3rd position sounds great in some situations, but really wrong in others.
+Use it wisely.
+3rd position nearly always fits a Funk, Latin, Jazz or Reggae groove.
+Blow hole five has a bebop jazzy feel.
+Draw bend six is the bluesiest of notes.
+And don’t stress if 3rd position feels weird when you start out.
+Avoid the temptation to run back into the welcoming arms of cross harp, holes two to six.
+Stay with the plan.
 Once you get the hang of 3rd position, it’s C.O.O.L.
-Get used too the growing pains.
+Enjoy the journey.

 How do I get into this stuff?